temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 The `readfile` Activity reads and processes text from a file.
 Before and during the read, it performs a series of safety checks, such as making sure the file exists and it's readable.
-If it encounters any file system error, the project assumes the situation is unrecoverable, throwing a non-retryable exception, ending the conversion process.
+If it encounters any file system error, the project assumes the situation is unrecoverable, throwing a non-retryable exception, and ending the conversion process.
 A corrupt file system can't be reasonably retried.

 The following code appears at the end of the Activity.